zaki/irrlicht/readme.txt

   easily comprehensible.

   The Irrlicht Engine is a static lib under linux.
 A precompiled version can be generated from the sources using the Makefile in source/Irrlicht.
-Unzip the file source.zip in the /source directory.
-Run 'make' in the newly created subfolder source/Irrlicht.
-After this you should be able to 'make' all example applications in /examples.
-You can run the examples directly from the directory they are created in.
+Run 'make' in that subfolder.
+After this you should be able to 'make' all example applications in /examples by calling the buildAllExamples script.
+You can run the examples then from the bin folder.

   It is also possible to use Irrlicht as shared object (libIrrlicht.so.versionNumber).
 Use the proper makefile target for this by